andela-mfalade/express-yet-again/README.md

 ### Purpose
 To get a hang of the es6 syntax and shipped in functionalities.
 I hope this meets my expectations.

+### Outcome.
+So I decided to convert this to a simple app with which you can download Youtube videos in Mp3 format.

+I made use of the youtubeinmp3.com api to achieve this.

+You can view this app on [youtubetomp3ly.herokuapp.com](youtubetomp3ly.herokuapp.com)

+Cheers!